Tosin-Balogun/learn-nhsuk-prototype-kit/README.md

 # NHS.UK prototype kit
-> This is a demo version of the original prototype kit
+> This is a demo version of the original prototype kit.
+All files are for ideation purposes only.

 Visit the <a href="http://nhsuk-prototype-kit.azurewebsites.net/docs">NHS.UK prototype kit site</a> to download the latest version and read the documentation.